Banner Logo

 Mobile-friendly content

-E-commerce shoppers are so fickle, so opinionated and full of options, they can quickly abandon the cart.
+E-commerce shoppers are so fickle, opinionated, and full of options, that they can quickly abandon the cart.

 Here is a study that shows why people abandon cart other than because they aren’t ready to buy.

-• 22%: Reported the website had errors or crashed.
+5. 14% because the website had errors or crashed

 You can get the full list here